logo

-Water contains small amounts of dissolved oxygen that is vital for aquatic life.
-The levels of dissolved oxygen are affected by many factors and can be used to assess water health in rivers and lakes.
-One measure, known as biological oxygen demand can also be used to assess how well wastewater treatment plants are working to meet stringent guidelines on organic matter levels in effluent.
+Water contains small amounts of dissolved oxygen that are vital for aquatic life.
+The levels of dissolved oxygen are influenced by various factors and can be used to evaluate the health of rivers and lakes.
+One measure, known as biochemical or biological oxygen demand, can also be used to assess how well wastewater treatment plants are working to meet stringent guidelines on organic matter levels in effluents.

 What is Biological Oxygen Demand?

 Oxygen mainly enters bodies of water via the atmosphere, but also through groundwater discharge.
-Generally, fast moving water, like rivers, contain more oxygen than static bodies of water, such as lakes and ponds.
+Generally, fast-moving water, like rivers, contains more oxygen than static bodies of water, such as lakes and ponds.

-So, for water to be ‘healthy’ its needs a sufficient amount of dissolved oxygen.
+So, for water to be ‘healthy’, it needs a sufficient amount of dissolved oxygen.

 Chemical oxygen demand (COD) is an alternative method for estimating how much oxygen would be consumed by the decomposition of organic matter by bacterial action.
 The test uses a strong oxidising agent to chemically oxidise organic material in a wastewater sample under heat and strong acid conditions.